Yainer Diaz Player Props: Astros vs. Rangers

-The Houston Astros, including Yainer Diaz (hitting .311 in his past 10 games, with four doubles, two home runs and six RBI), take on starter Nathan Eovaldi and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+After hitting .279 with three doubles, two home runs and five RBI in his past 10 games, Yainer Diaz and the Houston Astros take on the Texas Rangers (who will start Andrew Heaney) at 2:35 PM ET on Sunday.

-He had a one-hit performance in his most recent game (1-for-4) against the Rangers.
+In his last game he had a one-hit performance (1-for-3) against the Rangers.

 Yainer Diaz Game Info & Props vs. the Rangers